 Breastfeeding essentials!
-If you are going to be breastfeeding you are going to need some products or gear to help you.
+If you are going to be breastfeeding, you will need some products or gear to help you.
 Make no mistake breastfeeding is tough!
-Seriously, you want all the help, products, and advice that you can find.
-Here are my top 10 breastfeeding essentials.
-In no particular order.
-These are the items that I feel are your breastfeeding “must haves” to accomplish the task of breastfeeding.
+Seriously tough!
+You will want all the help, products, and advice that you can find.
+Below are my top 10 breastfeeding essentials.
+These are the items that I feel are going to be your breastfeeding “must haves” to make task of breastfeeding accomplishable.
 I didn’t list a rocking chair, recliner or nursing chair just because outside of being obvious, everyone has their own ideas on comfort, style, and expense.

 This post contains affiliate links.
 All opinions are 100% my own.
 Please read disclosure here.

 1. Nursing bra or bra with no underwire: A good bra will provide some comfort, and breast pads can be added to help absorb any leaks.
 While pregnant I went through three different brands of bras and a few different sizes (I kept growing).
 Then just when I figured out what bra worked for me, it was time to change again.
 Ugh.
 An underwire bra was very necessary for me while pregnant.
 However, after pregnancy and while breastfeeding I couldn’t stand underwire.
 Loathed it, actually.
 I really liked Bravado!
 Body Silk Seamless Nursing Bra.
 Comfort is the key!
 Reasonable price, functional and was comfortable!

 Nursing tank top: During the first month of babies life your baby is eating every 2-3 hours.
 Until I went back to work or even after on the weekends I loved wearing these nursing tank tops.
 I even slept in them.
 Very convient and made life easier in the comfort of my home.
 Built in nursing bra and worn as a tank top.